Methodology

 What the bubble is, exactly

 A team is on the bubble entering the last two rounds if their break/no-break status still depends on those last two rounds.
-In BP, you can earn 0 to 6 team points in two rounds (two 4ths to two 1sts).
-So if break_cut is, say, 17 points and your team has 11–16 points after round 7 of a 9-round tournament, your break fate is undecided — you could still make it, you could still miss it.
+In BP you can earn 0 to 6 team points in two rounds (two 4ths to two 1sts).
+So if break_cut is, say, 17 points and your team has 11 to 16 points after round 7 of a 9-round tournament, your break fate is undecided.
+You could still make it.
+You could still miss it.
 That's the bubble.
 Teams who have already clinched the break (already at break_cut or above) aren't on the bubble.
-Teams who are mathematically out (below break_cut − 6) aren't either.
+Teams who are mathematically out (below break_cut minus 6) aren't either.
 The bubble is the contested middle.

 How we measure path difficulty

-For each bubble team, we look at the opponent teams they played in their last two prelim rounds — that's up to 6 opponent teams (3 per room in BP).
+For each bubble team, we look at the opponent teams they played in their last two prelim rounds.
+That's up to 6 opponent teams (3 per room in BP).
 For each opponent, we look up the speakers' debater ratings.
-We take the rolling average of each opponent speaker's ratings from the 3 tournaments before this one and the 3 after — a 6-tournament window centered on the tab.
-This catches "current form at the time" rather than career averages that include speakers' future achievements.
+We take the rolling average of each opponent speaker's ratings from the 3 tournaments before this one and the 3 after.
+A 6-tournament window centered on the tab.
+This catches "current form at the time" rather than career averages which include speakers' future achievements.
 We average across all opponent speakers a bubble team faced in their last two rounds.
 That's the team's path-strength number.
 We then take the median across all bubble teams at the tournament.
 That's the tournament's pathRoll.
 A higher pathRoll means the bubble had to play harder opponents to break.
 That's the headline difficulty.

 Why we use a rolling 6-tournament window, not lifetime averages

 A speaker's "rating" should reflect their level at the time they competed at this tournament, not their level five years later when they've made the WUDC final.
-Using career averages would inflate the strength of any tournament that happened to feature someone who got famous afterwards.
+Using career averages would inflate the strength of any tournament which happened to feature someone who got famous afterwards.
 Using only past observations would miss late-blooming speakers whose strength wasn't visible yet.
-Three before and three after the tab in question is a fair compromise: it captures recent form without leaning too far into the future.
+Three before and three after the tab in question is a fair compromise.
+It captures recent form without leaning too far into the future.

 Why round robins use a different formula